fredenrg/cryptonote-nodejs-pool/README.md

 "poolHost": "your.pool.host",

-/* Used for storage in redis so multiple coins can share the same redis instance. */ "coin": "plenteum",
+/* Used for storage in redis so multiple coins can share the same redis instance. */ "coin": "FRED",

 /* Used for front-end display */
-"symbol": "PLE",
+"symbol": "FRED",

-/* Minimum units in a single coin, see COIN constant in DAEMON_CODE/src/cryptonote_config.h */ "coinUnits": 100000000, // for plenteum, this is 100, 000, 000 (1 hundred million)
+/* Minimum units in a single coin, see COIN constant in DAEMON_CODE/src/cryptonote_config.h */ "coinUnits": 1000000000, // for FRED, this is 1000, 000, 000 (1 thousand million)

-/* Number of coin decimals places for notifications and front-end */ "coinDecimalPlaces": 2, //for plenteum, this should be "2"
+/* Number of coin decimals places for notifications and front-end */ "coinDecimalPlaces": 3, //for FRED, this should be "3"

 /* Coin network time to mine one block, see DIFFICULTY_TARGET constant in DAEMON_CODE/src/cryptonote_config.h */ "coinDifficultyTarget": 120,

 /* Set daemon type.
-Supported values: default, forknote (Fix block height + 1), bytecoin (ByteCoin Wallet RPC API, w/ block height fix), plenteum (ByteCoin Wallet RPC API but no block height fix required)  */
+Supported values: default, forknote (Fix block height + 1), bytecoin (ByteCoin Wallet RPC API, w/ block height fix), plenteum (ByteCoin Wallet RPC API but no block height fix required) For FRED leave as plenteum  */
 "daemonType": "plenteum",

-/* Set Cryptonight algorithm settings.
+/* Set Cryptonight algorithm settings (for FRED leave as is below (auto switch from cn-lite to cn turtle)) .
    Supported algorithms: cryptonight (default). cryptonight_light and cryptonight_heavy Supported variants for "cryptonight": 0 (Original), 1 (Monero v7), 3 (Stellite / XTL)
    Supported variants for "cryptonight_light": 0 (Original), 1 (Aeon v7), 2 (IPBC)
    Supported blob types: 0 (Cryptonote), 1 (Forknote v1), 2 (Forknote v2), 3 (Cryptonote v2 / Masari) */
-"cnAlgorithm": "cryptonight_light",
+"cnAlgorithm": "cryptonight-turtle-lite",
-"cnVariant": 1,
+"cnVariant": 2,
 "cnBlobType": 2,

 /* Logging */